vivaansinghvi07/rocket-league-custom-quickchats/README.md

     ```
     python Downloads/diagnostic.py
     ```
-    - If your d-pad codes do not match, search for the `EDIT DPADS HERE` comment and change the codes as instructed
+    - If your d-pad codes do not match, search for the `EDIT DPADS HERE` comment and change the codes as instructed.
+Note: You only need to do this is you are playing with a controller.
+Otherwise, the `kbm.py` program needs little adjusting (other than quickchats themselves).

 - When you have everything set-up, open your Command Prompt
 - Copy paste the following command, assuming you put the file in your downloads folder: